Review: QR code solutions for anti-counterfeiting, with examples

-Global brands are embracing QR code anti-counterfeiting solutions for anti-counterfeit packaging and documents due to advances in digital printing, smartphone cameras, and recent changes in consumer habits.
+Global brands are embracing QR codes for use in anti-counterfeiting on product packaging and documents due to advances in digital printing, smartphone cameras, and recent changes in consumer habits.
 Taken together, these changes have made secure QR codes more scalable and cost-effective than traditional physical security features like holograms and taggants.
 Not all QR codes used for anti-counterfeiting are the same though – several different solutions have emerged for securing QR codes, each with different strengths and weaknesses.

-In this article, we apply decades of Scantrust experience pioneering anti-counterfeit security to an in-depth review of the security features, pros, and cons of the main approaches to using QR codes for anti-counterfeit packaging and document .
+In this article, we apply decades of Scantrust experience pioneering anti-counterfeit security to an in-depth review of the security features, pros, and cons of using QR codes for anti-counterfeit packaging and documents.

 How counterfeiters copy and take advantage of insecure QR codes on packaging